brettpac/Roboteq-Linux-API/README.md

 This library derives from improvements made by @brettpac and adds support for RoboCAN based ID referencing for the motors and Debug support.

-All Get and Set commands now have a `Set__ID()` alternative which sends IDs for RoboCAN compatibility.
-For example, `SetCommandId()`

-`Some parts are still WIP and untested, so it may not work as expected.`

 The older Readme is as follows

 ```